Tuition Assistance Program

 - Amount of additional taxable benefit (tuition dollars waived over $5,250)

 - Pay frequency

 - Personal choices for state and federal tax withholding rate

-This increase is taxable wages and those taxes can be deducted from your paycheck at any point in the year as confirmation of the waiver amounts are determined.
-You will be notified in advance when the taxable amount is added to your wages.
+This increase is taxable wages, and those taxes can be deducted from an employee’s paycheck at any point in the year as confirmation of the waiver amounts are determined.
+Payroll will send notifications in advance when the taxable amount is added to wages.
 KSU is not able to provide specific information regarding individual impact.
 A tax professional should be consulted for further information and explanation concerning taxable wages and tuition benefit implications.
 KSU’s EAP provides resources for financial and tax consultations.

 Employees participating in TAP are encouraged to monitor their tuition charges within the student portal each semester and promptly contact the Bursar’s Office at their school of enrollment for an explanation of tuition amounts.

-Application DeadlinesEach term, applications for TAP waivers must be approved by the supervisor and submitted to the TAP coordinator at the home institution (employer) by the following deadlines:
+Application DeadlinesEach term, applications for TAP waivers and any associated Graduate Student Tax Waiver Application must be approved by the supervisor and submitted to the TAP coordinator at the home institution (employer) by the following deadlines: